• Menu

 Truffle and Black Garlic

-A truffle and black garlic drizzle is an important part of this dish.
+A truffle and black garlic drizzle is an important part of this vegetarian miso ramen.
 I love the flavour of both truffles and black garlic.
 While they appear regularly in ingredients lists on delectabilia, do they have a place in a ramen dish?
 Absolutely.
-The world’s first Michelin starred ramen restaurant, Tsuta in Tokyo, uses truffle and truffle oil. btw, Tsuta now has an outlet in Singapore.
-And the Tsuta instant ramen, available from 7-Eleven in Japan, or here, is truly superb for an instant ramen.
+The world’s first Michelin starred ramen restaurant, Tsuta in Tokyo, uses truffle and truffle oil.
+Btw, Tsuta now has an outlet in Singapore.
+And the Tsuta instant ramen, available from 7-Eleven in Japan or here, is truly superb for instant ramen.
 The truffle flavour is still evident, even in this instant ramen version.

 Not so fast preparation